 The Metropolitan Water Reclamation District of Greater Chicago ("District") is committed to the highest standards of legal and ethical conduct in its operations.
 On April 24, 2004, the Board of Commissioners adopted the District's "Ethics Ordinance."
 Accordingly, the District enacted ethics provisions that coincide with the requirements of the State Officials and Employees Ethics Act (Public Act 93-615, effective November 19, 2003, as amended by Public Act 93-617, effective December 9, 2003).
-On January 23, 2020, the Board of Commissioners, in keeping with its strong commitment to ethical practices within the District, amended the Ethics Ordinance to continue to regulate political activities and acceptance of Gifts by the Commissioners, Officers and Employees of the District "in a manner no less restrictive" than the provisions of the Illinois State Officials and Employees Ethics Act.
-In addition, the Board of Commissioners adopted new provisions and expanded upon others to address Lobbyist registration requirements and heightened conflict of interest provisions for the Commissioners, Officers, Employees and other specified individuals and entities.
+On January 23, 2020, "the Board of Commissioners, in keeping with its strong commitment to ethical practices within the District, now intends to amended the existing Ethics Ordinance of April 22, 2004.
+In doing so, the Board of Commissioners endeavors to continue to regulate political activities and acceptance of Gifts by the Commissioners, Officers and Employees of the District "in a manner no less restrictive" than the provisions of the Illinois State Officials and Employees Ethics Act-of 2003.
+In addition, the Board of Commissioners seeks to expand upon the provisions of the 2004 Ethics Ordinance by adoptinged new provisions and expandinged upon others that collectively represent best practices, thereby ensuring ethical practices in all aspects of District operations.
+Accordingly, these amended provisions to address Lobbyist registration requirements and heightened conflict of interest provisions for the Commissioners, Officers, Employees and other specified individuals and entities.
 On January 21, 2021, the Board of Commissioners amended the Lobbyist registration fee.
 Now, in accordance with Illinois Public Act 102-664, the Ethics Ordinance is amended to eliminate all Lobbyist registration and regulation.
 The Illinois Secretary of State is now responsible for all lobbyist registration and regulation.